stephenswat/stephenswat.github.io/pages/contact.md

 title: Contact
 ---

-My work-related email address is `stephen.nicholas.swatman@cern.ch`.
+My work-related e-mail address is `stephen.nicholas.swatman@cern.ch`.
 My personal e-mail address is `stephen@v25.nl`.
 In addition, you may find me on [GitHub](https://github.com/stephenswat), and [LinkedIn](https://www.linkedin.com/in/stephen-nicholas-swatman-913a088a/).
 I